 - The Margin account, on the other hand, will enable you to invest with borrowed funds, or let your cash balance go into occasional overdraft.
 In that way, it’s more flexible and suitable if you plan to do both investing and trading.
 If you want access to leveraged products, you will most likely need a margin account.
 The annual interest rate charged is only around 1.5% for USD and EUR.

-But don’t worry too much, as you can also change your account type later on.
+Don’t worry too much about what you choose, as you can also change your account type later on.
 You can read up on the differences between cash and margin accounts here.

 IB will then ask you some questions about your financial situation and trading experience, including